ocaml-sf/learn-ocaml/docs/tutorials/step-5.md

 ## A few words about test function for functions

-Test functions for functions returns a global report concataning 4 specific reports :
+Test functions for functions return a global report concatening 4 specific
+ones:

 - report resulting of comparison between student and solution outputs.
 The function `~test` is used to build this report.
 By default, `~test` uses the structural equality to compare outputs.

 - report resulting of comparison between student and solution standart outputs.
-The function `~test_stdout` is used to buils this report.
-By default, `~test_stdout` is set to ignore standart output and return an empty report.
+The function `~test_stdout` is used to build this report.
+By default, `~test_stdout` is set to ignore standart output and returns an empty report.

 - report resulting of comparison between student and solution standart errors.
-The function `~test_stderr` is used to buils this report.
+The function `~test_stderr` is used to build this report.
   By default, `~test_stderr` is set to ignore standart error and returns an empty report.

-- report resulting of the result of function `after` and returns an empty report by default.
+- report resulting of the result of function `~after` and returns an empty report by default.

 ## `test_function_<nb_args>_against_solution`
-### Signature of test function  for unary function
+### Signature for unary function
 ```ocaml
   val test_function_1_against_solution :
 	?gen: int ->